ezolenko/rollup-plugin-typescript2/CONTRIBUTING.md

 1. `npm run test:watch` to run tests in watch mode while developing
 1. `npm run test:coverage` to run tests and output a test coverage report

-While this repo now has an assortment of unit tests, it still badly needs integration tests with various scenarios and expected outcomes.
+While this repo now has an assortment of unit tests and integration tests, it still needs more integration tests with various scenarios and expected outcomes.
-Test coverage improvements for existing files and untested is needed as well.
+Test coverage improvements for existing files and untested files is needed as well.

 ### Building and Self-Build